 The least busy times in La Pedrera are early in the morning (between 9.00 and 10.00 am) and in the afternoons (after 4.00 pm).
 This means you can tour the building in greater comfort.
 Remember that the opening hours vary throughout the year.
 You can check the La Pedrera opening hours here.

 Yes.
-If you request it in advance, a guided tour can be arranged for groups that will include a visit to the same spaces as the tour of La Pedrera that people can do at their own pace: the Roof-terrace, the Espai Gaudí (attic), the Pedrera Apartment and the Passeig de Gràcia and Carrer de Provença courtyards.
+If you request it in advance, a guided tour can be arranged for groups that will include a visit to the same spaces as the tour of La Pedrera: Warrior Rooftop, the Butterfly Courtyard and the Flower Courtyard, the Tenants’ Apartment, the Whale Attic with the Gaudí exhibition and the Milà Family’s Apartment with the exhibition hall.
 The guided tour is available on request in a number of languages: Catalan, English, French, German, Italian, Japanese, Russian and Spanish.
-For further information and to book, call 93 214 25 83 or send an email to email@example.com.
+For further information and to book, call 93 214 25 83 or send an email to firstname.lastname@example.org.

-The La Pedrera by day tour is at your own pace.
+La Pedrera Essential tour is at your own pace.
 It includes a free audio guide and takes between an hour and an hour and a half.

 Yes.
-The night-time tour is called Gaudí’s Pedrera: The Origins.
-It is a unique and exclusive experience that provides an opportunity to discover the various corners of the building surrounded by the magic of the night.
+The night-time tour is called La Pedrera Night Experience.
+A different, exclusive tour allowing you to discover the various corners of the building surrounded by the magic of the night.
 It includes numerous projections on the stairwells, special lighting and an accompanying soundtrack.
-For further information and to buy The Origins tickets here.
+For further information and to buy La Pedrera Night Experience tickets here.

 In some cases, yes.
 But it depends on the content of the activity.
 Check the activities here.

 Yes.
-The audio guide is included in the price of admission to La Pedrera by day and La Pedrera by day Premium.
-It gives information about the spaces visited and about the main characteristics of the building and of the architect, Antoni Gaudí.
+The audio guide is included in the price of admission to La Pedrera Essential and La Pedrera Open Date.
+It gives information about the spaces visited and about the main characteristics of the building and of the architect, Antoni Gaudí as well as exclusive videos in some points of the visit of areas related to history and architecture.
 It is available in the following languages: Catalan, Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, Russian and Spanish.

 La Pedrera has a left-luggage room where you can leave anything you want in order to make your visit more comfortable (backpacks, suitcases, prams, etc.).
-There are also lifts to be able to move through the building, as well as toilets on the ground floor (between the Passeig de Gràcia and Provença courtyards) and the Pedrera Apartment.
+There are also lifts to be able to move through the building, as well as toilets on the ground floor (between the Flower Courtyard in Passeig de Gràcia and the Butterfly Courtyard in Carrer Provença) and in the Tenants’ Apartment.

-In addition, La Pedrera has a cafeteria, El Café de La Pedrera, and the Laie bookshop (entered through the Pedrera Period Apartment or via the ground floor) where you can purchase souvenirs of the building and other works by Gaudí.
+In addition, La Pedrera has a cafeteria, El Café de La Pedrera, and the Laie bookshop (with access from the Tenants’ Apartment or ground floor) where you can purchase souvenirs of the building and other works by Gaudí.

 If you have any queries, please send an email to: firstname.lastname@example.org.